Im-Madhur-Gupta/virtual-eyes-frontend/README.md

 ## Getting Started

-You can run a local build of Virtual Eyes on your Android phone, follow the below steps to do so or you may download the latest build apk from [releases](https://github.com/Im-Madhur-Gupta/virtual-eyes-frontend/releases/) section.
+You can run a local build of Virtual Eyes on your Android phone, follow the below steps to do so or you may download the latest build apk from the [releases](https://github.com/Im-Madhur-Gupta/virtual-eyes-frontend/releases/) section.

 ### Prerequisites